NSO-developer/nso-gitbook/development/advanced-development/scaling-and-performance-optimization.md

 make stop
 ```

-Running the `perf-setvals` example with two devices and commit queues enabled will produce a similar result.
+Running the [examples.ncs/scaling-performance/perf-setvals](https://github.com/NSO-developer/nso-examples/tree/6.4/scaling-performance/perf-setvals) example with two devices and commit queues enabled will produce a similar result.

 ### Simplify the Per-Device Concurrent Transaction Creation Using a Nano Service <a href="#ncs.development.scaling.throughput.nano" id="ncs.development.scaling.throughput.nano"></a>

-The `perf-trans` example service uses one transaction per service instance where each service instance configures one device.
+The [examples.ncs/scaling-performance/perf-trans](https://github.com/NSO-developer/nso-examples/tree/6.4/scaling-performance/perf-trans) example service uses one transaction per service instance where each service instance configures one device.
 This enables transactions to run concurrently on separate CPU cores in a multi-core processor.
 The example sends RESTCONF `patch` requests concurrently to start transactions that run concurrently with the NSO transaction manager.
 However, dividing the work into multiple processes may not be practical for some applications using the NSO northbound interfaces, e.g., CLI or RESTCONF.
 Also, it makes a future migration to LSA more complex.

 To simplify the NSO manager application, a resource-facing nano service (RFS) can start a process per service instance.
 The NSO manager application or user can then use a single transaction, e.g., CLI or RESTCONF, to configure multiple service instances where the NSO nano service divides the service instances into transactions running concurrently in separate processes.